reldyntech/java-interviews/README.md

 4. Connect to any database (PostgreSQL, MySQL, H2 etc) and create the table
 5. Build the APIs to perform CRUD on the table
    * POST /users
-      - Create new user record
+      - Create new user
+   * PUT /users/{id}
+      - Update an user
    * DELETE /users/{id}
-      - Logically delete user record
+      - Delete an user
    * GET /users
-      - Get all non deleted user records
+      - Get all users
    * GET /users/{id}
-      - Get specific record
+      - Get the specific user